Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/ml_model.md

 5. **Hierarchical RL**: Implement hierarchical approaches where high-level agents make strategic decisions and low-level agents execute tactical trades.

+6. **Market Regime Detection**: Develop methods to automatically detect and adapt to different market regimes.

 ## Conclusion

 The machine learning model in ReinforceStrategyCreatorV2 implements a DQN-based reinforcement learning system designed specifically for trading strategy development.
 The combination of a sophisticated trading environment, strategic reward design, and stable learning algorithms provides a solid foundation for automated trading strategy creation.

+With the addition of the hyperparameter optimization framework, comprehensive model evaluation system, and paper trading integration, the system now offers a complete pipeline from model training to real-world deployment.
+This enables iterative improvement of trading strategies based on rigorous evaluation metrics before deploying to paper trading environments.

 While the current implementation has proven effective in certain market conditions, there remain significant opportunities for enhancement and extension.
 The modular architecture of the system facilitates ongoing improvements and adaptations to evolving financial markets.